-We would like to thank:
+This final reseach report for Study 1 - Perceptions of Professionalism, was prepared by the following members of the Medical Education Research Group, Durham University, for the Health Professions Council (HPC).

+- Gill Morrow

+- Bryan Burford

+- Charlotte Rothwell

+- Madeline Carter

+- John McLachlan

+- Jan Illing

+The authors would like to thank the following for their support in developing and conducting research.
-The institutions and individuals who supported this research and enabled the focus groups.

-All the students and educators who took part in focus groups.

-Paul Crampton, Research Assistant, for support with data collection.

-Tracy Straker for secretarial support.
+- The institutions and individuals who supported this research and enabled the focus groups. - All the students and educators who took part in focus groups. - Paul Crampton, Research Assistant, for support with data collection. - Tracy Straker for secretarial support.

+Views expressed in this report are those of the authors and not the HPC.

-Executive Summary
+Executive summary